 Leave the protection film on the panels until you are ready to fit them.
 It will protect the surface from accidental scratches.

-Cut the PVC magnetic edging strip to size to fit your panels using a mitre block and hacksaw or chop saw.
+Cut the PVC edging strip (complete with magnetic tape) to fit your panels using a mitre block and hacksaw or chop saw.
 The outside dimension of the strip should be the ORIGINAL dimension that you gave us when you ordered (remember we reduced your panel sizes to allow for the thickness of the strip.)

 It can be useful to put a tiny drop of superglue onto the corners where they meet as mitres sometimes move.

-Re-attach the steel tape, which you have cut to the correct length, to the magnetic tape on the back of your edging strips.
+Re-attach the steel tape, having cut it to the correct length.
+This sits on top of the magnetic tape on the back of your edging strips.
 Butt them up to each other for a continuous seal.

-Line up the panel against the frame using supports where necessary – or better still – an extra pair of hands!
+Next line up the panel against your window frame.
+An extra pair of hands can help now especially if the panes are large.
 When you are sure you have the panel exactly where you want it, apply light pressure to stick it to the surface of the frame.
-Now run around the edge applying as much pressure as possible.
-You can do this simply with your fingers – or use a narrow wallpaper roller.
+Now press around the edge applying as much pressure as possible.
+You can do this simply with your fingers.
+Or a narrow wallpaper border roller works well.

-Finally remove the surface protection film from the outside of the sheet.
+Finally remove the protective film from the inside surface of the sheet.
 Again we advise that you do this slowly to minimise any static electricity.